Forestryks/kJudge/README.md

 grubby --default-kernel
 ```

-6. Now reboot into the new kernel and verify whether whether the kernel is patched
+6. Now reboot into the new kernel and verify whether the kernel is patched
 ```
 uname -r
 # output: 4.14.88-kjudge